b0llull0s/Arch-Installation-Scripts/README.md

 # Copy the .zsh entry and add it as source in the config file:
 source /usr/share/zsh/plugins/zsh-autosuggestions/zsh-autosuggestions.zsh
 ```
+- Check `.zshsrc` to see the aliases and change them to your needs.
 - Nowdays with `Steam` using `proton` you dont need to install the `graphical drivers` yourself, the correct drivers for your system will be install when installing `proton` from `Steam`
 - Use `atool` to compress and uncompress files, worth to have a look at the `Arch Manual pages`
 - Once you have apparmor ready you may want to have a look to the snap store.